nikitavoloboev/data/docs/hardware/cpu/cpu.md

 # CPU

+Would love to work at [TSMC](https://www.tsmc.com/english) one day.

 ## Notes

 - [Math is often significantly faster than L1 cache hits, so memoization in many cases is actually a performance loss.
 Need to benchmark it though.](https://twitter.com/transitracer/status/1588316358303010816)